The Long Island Seed Project

 Common Garden Bean aka French Bean, String Beans, Dry Beans, Bush Bean, Pole Bean (Phaseolus vulgaris)

-BLEND- Bush Garden Beans (round pod)
+BLEND- Bush Garden Beans (round pod and flat pods)

 We put together quite a selection of bush garden beans (dwarf french) from many sources including our own production of the more unusual kinds.
 Look at each plant for the qualities that you admire and save the seed of those that you like the most for replanting next season.
 Mostly green, some yelllow (wax) and purple pod; all stringless kinds, very good quality pods.
 (100 seeds)